aspirant55/411-spring-2024/assignments/ha-01/readme.md

 - *binary to dotted-decimal:* divide the bit sequence into 4 8-bit sections (`octects`) and convert each octect to decimal
-- *dotted-decimal to binary:* convert each decimal number to a sequence of 8-bits (padded with zeros) and combine them
+- *dotted-decimal to binary:* convert each decimal number to a sequence of 8-bits (left-padded with zeros) and combine them

 ### Network and Host Addresses